Thertzlor/Revenant/wiki/Macros/Cycle_Macro.md

-With the cycle Macro you can define multiple commands for a single button, advancing to the next with each button press.
+With the cycle Macro you can define multiple actions for a single button, advancing to the next with each button press.

 `type` value `cycle` or `c`